The Ultimate 5-Cheese Thanksgiving Mac and Cheese Recipe

 Recipe Variations

-• Spicy Kick: Add a pinch of cayenne pepper or a dash of hot sauce to the cheese sauce for some heat.
+• Spicy Kick: Stir a pinch of cayenne pepper or a splash of hot sauce into the cheese sauce.

-• Protein Addition: Mix in cooked, shredded chicken, diced ham, or crumbled sausage for an even heartier meal.
+• Extra Protein: Mix in cooked shredded chicken, diced ham, or crumbled sausage for a more filling main course.

-• Different Toppings: Try crushed buttery crackers, plain seasoned breadcrumbs, or even crushed cornflakes instead of panko for variety.
+• Different Toppings: Swap panko for crushed buttery crackers, seasoned breadcrumbs, or even crushed cornflakes.

 Nutrition Information